1jour1vin

 Terroirs

-2.7-hectare plots facing east in the commune of Grevilly, with deep, steeply sloping clay-limestone soils (Bathonian type).
+2.7-hectare plots facing due east in the municipality of Grevilly, on deep, steeply sloping clay-limestone soils (Bathonian type)

 Viticulture